TRUBA-HPC/Belgeler/source/education/pytorch/tensors.rst

 ..
 Tensors can be joined together on any axis.
 The concatenated tensor is returned as a new tensor.

-Tensörler herhangi bir eksende birleştirilebilir.
+Tensörler herhangi bir eksende (boyut üzerinden) birleştirilebilir.
 Birleştirilmiş tensör, yeni bir tensör olarak döndürülür.

 .. code-block:: python